heroku-softtrends/dotnetcore2.mysql.buildpack/README.md

-# Softtrends .NET Core 2.x Buildpack for Heroku with Mysql ClearDB
+# .NET Core 2.x Buildpack for Heroku with Mysql ClearDB by Softtrends
-## (Sample Code with Heroku Button deploying ASP.Net Core 2.x + Mysql ClearDB)
+## (Includes Heroku button to deploy a Sample ASP.Net Core 2.x Website with Mysql ClearDB)

 This uses the .Net Core 2.x Buildpack provided by Softtends and adds full support for Mysql ClearDB<br>